JetBrains/kotlin-web-site/pages/docs/reference/compatibility-guide-13.md

 **Incompatible change type**: Binary

-**Short summary**: Kotlin 1.3 removes annotations from the package `org.jetbrains.annotations` from stdlib and moves them to the separate artifacts shipped with compiler: `annotations-13.0.jar` and `mutability-annotations-compat.jar`
+**Short summary**: Kotlin 1.3 removes annotations from the package `org.jetbrains.annotations` from stdlib and moves them to the separate artifacts shipped with the compiler: `annotations-13.0.jar` and `mutability-annotations-compat.jar`

 **Deprecation cycle**: